Hussain Muhammad Ershad

-Hussain Muhammad Ershad (Note: হুসেইন মুহাম্মদ এরশাদ /bn/) (1 February 1930 – 14 July 2019) was a Bangladeshi military officer, dictator and politician who served as the president of Bangladesh from 1983 to 1990.
+Hussain Muhammad Ershad (Note: হুসেইন মুহাম্মদ এরশাদ /bn/) (1 February 1930 – 14 July 2019) was a Bangladeshi military officer, dictator and politician who served as President of Bangladesh from 1983 to 1990.
 (Note: Multiple references:)

 He seized power as a result of a bloodless coup against President Abdus Sattar on 24 March 1982 (by imposing martial law and suspending the Constitution).
 He declared himself President in 1983, and subsequently won the controversial 1986 Bangladeshi presidential election.
 Despite claims to have legitimately won the 1986 election, many consider his regime as a military regime.
 (Note: Multiple references:) Ershad founded the Jatiya Party in 1986 and became a Member of Parliament for JP in the constituency of Rangpur-3 in 1991, with successful re-elections in all subsequent general elections.
 He was the longest serving male head of government in Bangladeshi history.

-During his tenure, Ershad pursued devolution reforms, privatization of nationalised industries; the expansion of the national highway system; and the founding of South Asian Association for Regional Cooperation; he committed his nation's forces as an ally to the United States in the Gulf War.
 He contributed to developments in infrastructure and socio-economic growth, divesting key nationalised industries.
 In 1989, Ershad pushed parliament to make Islam the state religion, in a sharp departure from Bangladesh's original secular constitution.
-Ershad was forced to resign as President following a popular mass uprising led by Khaleda Zia and Sheikh Hasina.
+Ershad was forced to resign as president following a popular mass uprising led by Khaleda Zia and Sheikh Hasina.

 Early life and military career

 Ershad was born in 1930 at Dinhata in Cooch Behar Princely State, British India (now in Cooch Behar district, India) to Mokbul Hossain and Mazida Khatun, in a Bengali Muslim family of Nashya Shaikh origin.
 Mokbul was a lawyer who served as a minister of the then Maharaja of Cooch Behar and was the son of Wakil Saadatullah.
 Ershad was the eldest of nine siblings including GM Quader, Mozammel Hossain Lalu and Merina Rahman.
 His parents migrated from Dinhata to East Bengal in 1948 after the Partition of India.
 Ershad studied in Carmichael College in Rangpur.
 He later graduated from the Dhaka University in 1950.

-Ershad was commissioned into the Pakistan Army in 1952 from officers training school in Kohat.
+Ershad was commissioned into the Pakistan Army in 1952 from 4th Officers Training School course in Kohat.
 He was an adjutant in the East Bengal Regimental Centre, the regimental training depot in Chittagong.
 He completed advanced courses from the Command and Staff College in Quetta in 1966.
 After serving with a brigade in Sialkot, he was given command of the 3rd East Bengal Regiment in 1969 and the 7th East Bengal Regiment in 1971.